 Watercress are those small leafy greens you get as a garnish at restaurants and wonder if you’re supposed to eat them.
 Most of the time, they get tossed aside because people don’t understand the health benefits they present.

 Watercress comes from the same family as kale and arugula, our last two greens on the list.
 This tiny green is full of eye-healthy vitamins A, B6, B12, C, K, iron, calcium, magnesium, and lutein and zeaxanthin.

-In our eyes, watercress can help prevent cataracts.
+Watercress can also help prevent cataracts.
 The amount of vitamin A found in watercress can help fight free radicals which cause cataracts.
 Cataracts are the forming of a protein buildup on the lens of the eye.
 Like macular degeneration, cataracts also affect a person’s central vision.

-Basil has long been the reigning king of pesto, the classic Italian pasta dish.
+Basil has long been the reigning king of pesto, the classic Italian pasta topping.
 However, watercress makes a pretty mean pesto, too.
 Here’s what you’ll need:

 - One bunch of watercress (hard stems removed)